-Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline this com for 2 er information in box when pleting the LCAP 2024-25 or when ing a new metric.
+Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Enter information in this box when completing the LCAP for 2024-25 or when adding a new metric.
 Enter information in this box when completing the LCAP for 2024-25 or when adding a new metric.
 Enter information in this box when completing the LCAP for 2025-26 .
 Leave blank until then.
 Enter information in this box when completing the LCAP for 2026-27 .
 Leave blank until then.
 Enter information in this box when completing the LCAP for 2024-25 or when adding a new metric.
-Enter information in this box when completing the LCAP for 2025-26 and 2026-27 .
+Enter information in this box when completing the LCAP for 2025-26 and 2026-27.
 Leave blank until then.